 I kept my placenta.
 It is traditional to our people to bury it closer to where you want their home to be.
-Different Nations have different traditions; usually tobacco is placed as well.
-In my case, it was buried with things that you wish for the baby's future.
+Also it is buried with things that you wish for the baby's future.
 It was buried with a mini drum, a guitar pick, a pen, money, a knife, a fishing hook, and a few other things I can't remember.